flatcar-archive/flatcar-docs/os/booting-on-eucalyptus.md

 # Running Flatcar Linux on Eucalyptus 3.4

-These instructions will walk you through downloading Container Linux, bundling the image, and running an instance from it.
+These instructions will walk you through downloading Flatcar Linux, bundling the image, and running an instance from it.

 ## Import the image

-These steps will download the Container Linux image, uncompress it, convert it from qcow to raw, and then import it into Eucalyptus.
+These steps will download the Flatcar Linux image, uncompress it, convert it from qcow to raw, and then import it into Eucalyptus.
 In order to convert the image you will need to install `qemu-img` with your favorite package manager.

 ### Choosing a channel

-Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 <div id="eucalyptus-create">
   <ul class="nav nav-tabs">